pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 The discovery system is responsible for helping users find relevant collaborations through a card-based interface with swipe functionality (similar to Tinder).
 The system includes advanced filtering, pagination, and swipe history tracking.

+## Performance Highlights

+The latest updates (v1.10.7) have significantly improved Discovery card performance:
+- Reduced query execution time from 96ms to 57ms (~40% improvement)
+- Optimized database operations with advanced indexing strategies
+- Moved JavaScript filtering logic to SQL for more efficient execution
+- Added performance monitoring and metrics collection

 ## Discovery Documentation

+- [Query Optimization](./query-optimization.md) - Details on how database queries were optimized for performance
+- [Database Indexing](./database-indexing.md) - Comprehensive indexing strategy for efficient data retrieval
 - [Swipe Filtering System](./swipe-filtering.md) - Detailed explanation of how the system prevents duplicate cards
 - [Swipe Count Diagnostics](./swipe-count-diagnostics.md) - Tools for investigating swipe count discrepancies
 - [Potential Matches](./potential-matches.md) - Documentation for the potential matches feature